-As 650 million watched on TV on July 20, 1969, the Apollo 11 commander took perhaps history’s most famous footstep, becoming the first man on the moon in the Space Race’s crowning moment.
+As 650 million watched on TV on July 20, 1969, the Apollo 11 commander took perhaps history’s most famous footstep, becoming the first man on the moon in one of the Space Race’s defining moments.

 Slide rules.
 Pencils.
 Graph paper.
 The numerical whiz used these low-tech tools in a high-stakes job calculating the precise trajectories of Apollo 11’s moon landing and other NASA missions, overcoming discrimination as a Black woman mathematician.

-The celebrity astronomer’s gift for communicating scientific wonders and complexities, grounded in skepticism, provoked millions to consider humanity’s place in the universe.
+The celebrity astronomer’s gift for communicating scientific wonders and complexities, grounded in skepticism, provoked millions to consider humanity's place in the universe through his PBS series and book "Cosmos."

 America’s first professional woman astronomer always had her head in the stars.
 Born in 1818, the avid learner inherited her father’s celestial fascination.
 On October 1, 1847, she peered through a two-inch telescope and spotted a small blur absent f...